Enhanced Risk For Severe Weather Across Philadelphia Region Monday Afternoon

 Consider rescheduling any outdoor plans or activities during the above-mentioned time frames.

 Stay with the Eyewitness News Weather Team for the latest as the forecast continues to evolve.
-Download the CBS Philly app and turn on alerts to be up-to-date with warnings issued in your county on Monday.MORE NEWS: FBI Investigating Buffalo Shooting That Killed 10 People As Hate Crime, Racially Motivated Violent Extremism, US Attorney Says
+Download the CBS Philly app and turn on alerts to be up-to-date with warnings issued in your county on Monday.MORE NEWS: Woman Hit By Lyft Driver While Crossing Street In Mayfair

 CBS3’s Lauren Casey and Tammie Souza contributed to this report.